hmcts/pip-data-management/README.md

   processing will be done on the contents of the file.

 - GET `/publication/courtId/{courtId}` used to get a series of publications matching the courtId.
-- GET `publication/search/{searchTerm}/{searchValue}` used to get a series of publications matching a given case search value, eg. (CASE_URN/CASE_ID/CASE_NAME)
+- GET `publication/search/{searchTerm}/{searchValue}` used to get a series of publications matching a given case. search value, eg. (CASE_URN/CASE_ID/CASE_NAME)

 - GET `/publication/{artefactId}` used to get the metadata for the artefact.